 Inspect the inside of the impactor on a daily basis.
 Look for worn or damaged blow bars and replace or turn if necessary.
 Look for worn, damaged or missing curtain and side liners.
 Replace as necessary.
 Assure that all blow-bar wedges and spindle pins are in place.

-- Inspect V-belt drives for damaged belts or loose belt tension.
+Inspect belt drives for damage or loose belt tension.
 Replace cracked, glazed, torn or separated belts.
 Maintain proper belt tension for optimum performance of your plant.
 Loose or worn belts and sheaves can affect the generator speed and result in low voltage supply to all electric-powered components.
-Low voltage can cause electric-motor and electric- panel component failures.
+Low voltage can cause electric-motor and electric-panel component failures.
 Consult the manual for belt-tension calculation procedures.

-- Turn or replace blow bars as necessary.
-Always take a little extra care to clean all the mating surfaces of the rotor and blow bar when turning or replacing.
+Flip or replace blow bars as necessary.
+Always take additional care to clean all the mating surfaces of the rotor and blow bar when flipping or replacing.
 This will assure that you maintain a metal-to-metal contact between the bars and the rotor.

-- Maintain the rubber curtain and the chain curtain located in the feed opening of the crusher.
-These items are subject to wear and are there for your protection, so it’s important to maintain them on a regular basis.
+Maintain the rubber curtain and the chain curtain located in the feed opening of the crusher.
+These items are subject to wear and can be a safety hazard if damaged.
 Replace missing chain strands and missing rubber sections as necessary.

-- Maintain proper adjustment of the power take-off, mounted to the back of the engine, if your unit is equipped with one.
-Consult your manual for proper adjustment procedures.
+Maintain proper adjustment of the power take-off, mounted to the back of the engine, if your unit is equipped with one.
+Consult the Operator’s Manual for proper adjustment procedures.

-- Inspect all conveyors daily for torn or punctured conveyor belts.
-Ensure that all troughing and return rollers are operating properly.
-Replace any rollers that are malfunctioning and repair any holes or tears in the conveyor belts.
+Inspect all conveyors daily for torn or punctured conveyor belts.
+Ensure that all troughing and return idlers are operating properly.
+Replace any idlers that are malfunctioning.